kenthua/brms-example/README.md

     * Once executed will run through rules written for the data

-0. Refreshed for BPM Suite 6.1
+0. Refreshed for BRMS/BPM Suite 6.1

 Don't expect anything in return, watch the EAP system out (server.log) for messages of rules being executed.